umarcor/osvb/doc/apis/logging.rst

 the potential result types are already covered by the specification (see `Unified Coverage Interoperability Standard Version <https://www.accellera.org/downloads/standards/ucis>`__ and `OSVVM Forums: Cover group and Mentor UCDB <https://osvvm.org/forums/topic/cover-group-and-mentor-ucdb>`__).
-Fortunately, there is an open source Python package that provides an API to UCIS data (`fvutils/pyucis <https://github.com/fvutils/pyucis>`__) as well as an open source Qt based GUI (`fvutils/pyucis-viewer <https://github.com/fvutils/pyucis-viewer>`__).
+Fortunately, there is an open source Python package that provides an API to UCIS data (`fvutils/pyucis <https://github.com/fvutils/pyucis>`__) as well as an open source Qt based GUI (`fvutils/pyucis-viewer <https://github.com/fvutils/pyucis-viewer>`__). pyucis can write coverage data in UCIS XML-interchange format and to mentor UCDB via the UCIS library provided by Questa.
 Hence, it might be possible to dump results from open source frameworks/methodologies/tools to UCDB for reusing Siemens' or fvutils' GUIs, or vice versa.

 ..
 NOTE:: From an open source community perspective, it feels more sensible to dump content from UCDB to an open source XML/JSON/YAML format specification.
 However, as far as we are aware, such FLOSS specification adapted to hardware